smrt-model/smrt1paper/README.md

 # smrt1paper
-notebooks to generate figure in smrt v1.0 paper
+notebooks to generate figures in smrt v1.0 paper